 - Joint taxable account

-- Individual retirement account (traditional, Roth IRA, or SEP)
+- Individual retirement account (traditional IRA, Roth IRA, or SEP IRA)

 - Trust account

-Betterment offers similar account types compared to M1 Finance.
+Betterment offers account types similar to those of M1 Finance.
 This is a full list of the account types supported by this provider:

 - Individual taxable account